mollyviau/storefront-testing-suite/README.md

 A recurring pattern across two workflows is that an operation reports success to the user when the underlying action did not take effect.
 This is discussed in the final quality evaluation.

-Supporting evidence for each finding is committed under `evidence/` and `bug-reports/`.
+Supporting evidence for each finding is committed under `evidence/`.

 ---